aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/signature/add-signature-line/_index.md

     </head>
     <body>
         <h1>Signature Line Example</h1>
-        <p>Optional: select an existing Excel file to add the signature line to.
-Otherwise a new workbook will be created.</p>
+        <p>Optional: Select an existing Excel file to which the signature line will be added.
+Otherwise, a new workbook will be created.</p>
         <input type="file" id="fileInput" accept=".xls,.xlsx,.csv" />
         <p>Select a PFX certificate file (required):</p>
         <input type="file" id="certInput" accept=".pfx" />